Notre-Solutions/NotreStudio-Website/src/pages/pricing/index.md

   webDev:
     title: Web Development
     description: >-
       We are fun-loving software engineers, with Full Stack development expertise.
-We have over 10 years experience, with an array of applications under our belts.
-We both have Bachelor degree's in Computer Since.
+We have over 8 years experience, with an array of applications under our belts.
+We both have Bachelor degree's in Computer Science.
 Our services are focused on website development, to help you connect with your end users in an intuitive and easily managed process.
     color: 1
     button: Buy
     cards:
       - title: Basic
-        amount: 41
+        amount: 4
         currency: £
         period: none
         features: